I just turned 45!

-My eating disorder started after I split from my fiancé of four years.
+My eating disorder started in high school, but it really got into full swing after I split from my fiancé of four years in 2009.
 It was a rough breakup and I was devastated.
 I withdrew from people around me, ignored phone calls and cried constantly.
 I lost the spark that makes me who I am.
 My body felt like a balloon with the air let out, lying limp and sad on the ground.
 I was in a depressive episode.
 Everything tasted metallic and bland at the same time.
 I’d sit down to eat, take a few bites and lose my appetite.
 “Why bother eating?”
 I’d think to myself, “What’s the point?
 I just want to die.”
 Yep, that’s depression alright.
 So of course, I lost a lot of weight.
 My clothes got baggier, and it seemed like every other day I was buckling my belt one notch tighter.

 And something strange happened.
 People around me began saying things like “You’re so skinny, you look different.
 You look so pretty!”
 Friends I hadn’t seen in years were asking me what my secret was, how I lost so much weight.
 I’ve never been overweight, but when I went from a size 8 to a size 2 I got attention like I never had.
 Men were flirting with me (something I’m not used to) and women were showering me with flattery.